BIO 201-Fundamentals of Biology: Organisms to Ecosystems

 Non-Stony Brook Students – Check with your Institution for Transfer Info.

-Register for the Manhattan Section (Section 60) to take Exams in Manhattan and for the West Campus Section (Section 1) to take Exams either at the West Campus (Stony Brook, NY) or to obtain approval for other remote test center sites.
+Register for the Manhattan Section (Section 60) to take Exams at our Manhattan campus.
+Register for the West Campus Section (Section 1) to take Exams either at the West Campus (Stony Brook, NY) or to obtain approval for other remote test center sites.
 To obtain approval of other remote test center sites throughout NYS and the US, please contact us at (email@example.com) or at 631-632-8548.

 Stony Brook WEST (Main) Campus Sections: